The Look

 Love Me Tender

-Suspicious Minds: James Burton’s guitar intro sounds fantastic on this.
+Suspicious Minds: James Burton’s guitar intro is fantastic.
 The more I repeatedly listened to Hampton after writing my review, the less I liked the “Suspicious Minds” on there.
 This one seems much better so far.
 Well, not so fast, Elvis sounds distracted again.
 I like when he has fun, but “Suspicious Minds” is one of his best songs and is a highlight of concerts from this era, so it is disappointing when a version is subpar.
 Madison Square Garden has it beat by a mile.

 Comin’ Home, Baby/Introductions By Elvis: This version of the introductions appears in the Elvis On Tour movie.